PDF(835.3 KB) View with Adobe Reader on a variety of devices

 Step 4.
-Here, you need to import the .xml files that you extracted in Step 13, so select Import data about the relying party from a file and browse to the folder containing the files, select the .xml for your publisher.
+Here, you need to import the XML files that you extracted in step 12.
+Select Import data about the relying party from a file and browse to the folder files and select the XML for your publisher.

-Note: Follow the same steps above for any Unified Collaboration server you want to use SSO on.
+Note: Follow the previous steps for any Unified Collaboration server on which you intend to utilize SSO.

 Step 5.
 Click Next

 Step 6.
-Edit the Display Name to whatever you'd like then click Next.
+Edit the Display Name and click Next.

 Step 9.
-On this screen, make sure you have Open the Edit Claim Rules dialog for this relying party trust when the wizard closes checked, then click Close
+On this screen, ensure that you have Open the Edit Claim Rules dialog for this relying party trust when the wizard closes checked, then click Close.

 Step 11.
 In this window, click AddRule.